nikitimi/examiner/README.md

 # Issues:

-**v1.0.2**

-- Add support for optional question field for images and tables. (backtrack chapter 1 hematology, look for tables and pictures).
+- Add support for optional question field for images and tables. review the 4 chapters.
 - Building the app only shows blank white screen.

 ---